fontforge/designwithfontforge.com/en-US/Configuring_FontForge.md

 Currently we have nothing specific to the Windows distribution.
 If you think of something, [tell us](https://github.com/fontforge/designwithfontforge.com#how-to-contribute).

-## GNU+Linux
+## GNU/Linux

-Currently we have nothing specific to any GNU+Linux distribution.
+Currently we have nothing specific to any GNU/Linux distribution.
 If you think of something, [tell us](https://github.com/fontforge/designwithfontforge.com#how-to-contribute).

 ## Mac OS X